DataDog/integrations-core/rethinkdb/README.md

 ### Installation

 The RethinkDB check is included in the [Datadog Agent][3] package.
 No additional installation is needed on your server.

 ### Configuration

-1. Add a `datadog-agent` user with read-only permissions on the `rethinkdb` database.

-    This can be done using the following ReQL commands (see [Permissions and user accounts][4] for details):
+1. Recommended: add a `datadog-agent` user with read-only permissions on the `rethinkdb` database.
+Use the following ReQL commands, referring to [Permissions and user accounts][4] for details:

     ```python
     r.db('rethinkdb').table('users').insert({'id': 'datadog-agent', 'password': '<PASSWORD>'})
     r.db('rethinkdb').grant('datadog-agent', {'read': True})
     ```

-2. Edit the `rethinkdb.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][5]:
+2. Edit the `rethinkdb.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][5].
+See the [sample rethinkdb.d/conf.yaml][6] for all available configuration options.

     ```yaml
     init_config:

     instances:
+      - host: localhost
+        port: 28015
-      - user: datadog-agent
+        user: datadog-agent
         password: <PASSWORD>
     ```

-    See the [sample rethinkdb.d/conf.yaml][6] for all available configuration options.

 3. [Restart the Agent][7].

+**Note**: this integration collects metrics from all servers in the cluster, so you only need a single Agent.

 ### Validation